satishSKY/express-thumbnail/README.md

 ## Overview

-This module use [lwip](https://github.com/EyalAr/lwip), which didn't require external runtime dependencies for image processing.
+This module use pajk-lwip instead on [lwip](https://github.com/EyalAr/lwip), which didn't require external runtime dependencies for image processing.
 It means you don't have to install anything else on your system.